HarshShukla-pvt/apnacollegedemo/README.md

 # apnacollege-demo
-This is my first git repo
+This is my first git repository.
-Author - Harsh Shukla
+Author-Harsh Shukla